Welcome to the

 Part 2 carries the texts of three documents dating from the time when the canal was being built.
 See below for more details.

 Part 3 subtitled Soochong, Shoguns and the Saracen’s surveys, goes forward four decades from the time the canal was built and outlines the voyages of HMS Saracen in 1854,1855 and 1856.
 The Saracen was a British survey vessel that worked in the waters off China, Korea and Japan and in the Gulf of Siam in those years.
 The work of such small ships were essential to the safety of Royal Navy vessels and merchant ships too, so helping facilitate the expansion of international trade on which the success of the Regents Canal ultimately depended.
+This part is being gradually written, chapter by chapter.
 Click here to go to the introductory page.

 Notes on Part 1